enonic/old-xp-doc/doc/appendix/upgrade/index.rst

   #.
 Download and install the new release on your chosen infrastructure
   #.
 Stop your existing server
   #.
 Move/copy/link the contents of your $XP_HOME folder (configuration, deployments and data) into the the new Enonic XP installation
   #.
-Update your system configuration with mail server
+Update your system configuration with mail server (See :ref:`configuration-mail`)
   #.
 Start the new server